adxptra/InaTEWS-Training/README.md

 ## InaTEWS Training Python - Obspy - PyGMT

+Thanks to Dr. Zulfakriza who made all of this notebooks

 ## You can also open the notebooks in the Binder application online...

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/seismologie/InaTEWS-Training/main)